klchambers/todo-list/README.md

 ### Data Model

+Data is stored in a Google Sheet.
+The user can export data to other sheets to be saved and archived and access this via a URL with view-only permissions.
+These permissions are in place in order to prevent the user from making alterations to the sheet, its API permissions, etc, which could break essential functionality of the application.

 #### Tasks Worksheet

 The core of the application revolves around managing tasks.
 These tasks are stored in a worksheet named "Tasks" within a Google Sheets document.
 Each task is represented as a row in the worksheet, with the following structure: